Assets list

 For example, a caution triangle will show up next to a profile that has a different internal name from its external (file) name.

-A file that is not in compliance with ICC specifications will be marked with a red Error icon.
+A file that is not in compliance with ICC specifications or has other serious problems and is not expected to be usable will be marked with a red Error icon.

 Search

 The search bar at the top of the Color Assets window will search for text within the filenames in the Assets pane.
-Ideas:
+Examples:

-Set the sources to <all types> and <all spaces>, and search for files containing a particular printer.
+Set the sources to <all types> and <all spaces>, and search for files containing a particular printer name in their filename.

 Likewise, search for all files containing the name of a customer.
 (All profiles and all images containing the customer’s name will be collected.)

-Use the search term “warn” to show all files with warnings.
+Use the search term “warn” to show all assets with warnings.

-Use the search term “error” to show all files with errors.
+Use the search term “error” or “fail” to show all assets with errors.

 Shortcut keys: